bencz/anvil/samples/mcc/docs/README.md

 ### Common Tasks

 **Adding a new keyword:**
-1. Add token type in `token.h`
+1. Add token type in `include/token.h`
-2. Add to keyword table in `lexer.c`
+2. Add to keyword table in `src/lexer/lex_ident.c` with required feature
+3. Add token name in `src/lexer/lex_token.c`
-3. Handle in parser as needed
+4. Handle in parser as needed

 **Adding a new operator:**
-1. Add token type in `token.h`
+1. Add token type in `include/token.h`
-2. Add lexer recognition in `lexer.c`
+2. Add lexer recognition in `src/lexer/lex_operator.c`
-3. Add to operator precedence in `parser.c`
+3. Add to operator precedence in `src/parser.c`
-4. Add type checking in `sema.c`
+4. Add type checking in `src/sema.c`
-5. Add code generation in `codegen.c`
+5. Add code generation in `src/codegen.c`

 **Adding a new statement:**
 1. Add AST node type in `ast.h`